rafael-pieri/spring-boot-alura/README.md

-## Alura Online Courses - Spring Boot: Agility in java development with Spring
+## Spring Boot: Agility in java development with Spring

 ### Overview
 Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".